Python And AI: Why Learning Python Might Be A Good Idea

 What is Python

-Let’s start by clarifying what Python is exactly.
+Let’s start by clarifying precisely what Python is.
 Python is one of the world’s most used and most popular programming languages.
 It’s powerful, versatile, and easy to learn.
-Python is widely used in various applications like web development, Data Science, Machine learning, and Artificial Intelligence (AI).
+Python is widely used in applications like web development, Data Science, Machine learning, and Artificial Intelligence (AI).
 It’s one of the easier languages to learn, making it ideal for beginners.

 How Python is used in AI